petzval/btferret/README.md

 LECHAR = Characteristic name of your choice
 HANDLE = 000B     2-byte handle in hex - can be automatically allocated
 PERMIT = 06       Permissions in hex
 SIZE = 1          Number of bytes in decimal.
+Range = 1 to 245
-Only used for writes - not needed for reads UUID = 2A00       Not needed if HANDLE specified - can be automatically allocated UUID = 11223344-5566-7788-99AA-BBCCDDEEFF00    16-byte UUID
+UUID = 2A00       Not needed if HANDLE specified - can be automatically allocated UUID = 11223344-5566-7788-99AA-BBCCDDEEFF00    16-byte UUID
 ```